 \section{Related Work}

-LTE and 3GPP's new 5G standard have undergone many (formal) verification efforts.
-In the process, several protocol flaws have been identified.
-A selection can be found in~\cite{rupprecht_putting_2016,kim_touching_2019,basin_formal_2018} with a comprehensive overview of LTE security in~\cite{forsberg_lte_2012}.
+A selection of protocol flaws of LTE and 5G can be found in~\cite{rupprecht_putting_2016,kim_touching_2019,basin_formal_2018} with a comprehensive overview of LTE security in~\cite{forsberg_lte_2012}.
 In our work, we focus on attacks that can be executed on the air interface between the base station and the UE.

-In a MITM configuration, a fake base station can almost arbitrarily modify user traffic on the fly, such as shown in~\cite{rupprecht_imp4gt_2020, rupprecht_breaking_2019}.
+A fake base station acting as a MITM can almost arbitrarily modify user traffic on the fly, as shown in~\cite{rupprecht_imp4gt_2020, rupprecht_breaking_2019}.
 They have been successfully combined with protocol attacks on the NAS layer to cause DoS, as discovered and reported in~\cite{shaik_practical_2016, jover_lte_2016, hussain_lteinspector_2018}.
 In addition, many techniques to track users have been proposed, with the majority of attacks based on the linkability of identifiers (IMSI, TMSI, SUCI).
 Some of the first reported issues with IMSI paging and linkability can be found in~\cite{arapinis_new_2012}, and more recently in ~\cite{fei_lte_2019,palama_imsi_2021}, including a SUCI catcher for 5G networks~\cite{chlosta_5g_2021}.
 An extensive survey of commercial IMSI catchers can be found in~\cite{park_anatomy_2019}.
-Even though fake base station attacks are potent, they leave significant footprint (>30dB) in the spectrum, making them highly detectable.
+Even though fake base station attacks are potent, they leave significant footprint (>30dB) in the spectrum.
 Measures to detect them have been evaluated in numerous studies, such as~\cite{cellularprivacy_cellularprivacyandroid-imsi-catcher-detector_2020, quintin_detecting_2020, dabrowski_imsi-catch_2014, ney_seaglass_2017, dabrowski_messenger_2016, li_fbs-radar_2017, berry_detecting_2015, nakarmi_detecting_2018}.
-Most of them work by detecting an unusual broadcast configuration, location, physical-layer indicators (i.e., signal strength).
+Most of them work by detecting an unusual broadcast configuration, location and physical-layer indicators (i.e., signal strength).

 Downlink overshadowing for cellular networks has first been studied in SigOver \cite{yang_hiding_2019} and SigUnder \cite{ludant_sigunder_2021}.
 Both of these works statically pre-generate samples and repeatedly inject them afterward.
 In the case of SigUnder, the attacker needs perfect knowledge of the existing resource blocks that are overshadowed.
 These issues make the attacks infeasible for higher layer adaptive attacks and limit it to overshadowing only the broadcast channels.